IMG_1419.jpg

 • Dr. Kline completed his family practice residency at MAHEC in 1986.
 He practiced in the area until retiring in 2017.
 He was on the Mission hospitals board for 6 1/2 years and served as vice chief of staff for four years before that.
 He now volunteers at a local free clinic one day a week.
 Robert is committed to doing anything he can to help restore the remarkable quality and morale we once had at Mission Hospital.

-Allen Lalor, MD
+Allen Lalor, MD, BOARD MEMBER

 • Dr. Lalor worked as an Emergency Medicine Physician at all of the Mission Health Emergency Departments for 27 years before retiring in 2022.
 He is a graduate of Brevard High School (1982), and his family has lived in WNC for 50 years.
 Dr. Lalor credits all the Mission Health medical teams, and nurses in particular, with making him a better doctor and a better person.
 He is horrified by the conditions under which the current staff have to work.